-Since our Department of Health GA position availability is limited, we highly recommend for students to also apply to GA positions across the WCU campus.
+Since our Department of Health GA position availability is limited, we highly recommend that students also apply for GA positions across the WCU campus.
 These positions external to our department are available for viewing at our WCU Twardowski Career Development Center website.
 For more details about campus-wide GA positions, view the Graduate School's Graduate Assistantships' webpage.